algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport4.md

 ### KPIs Table

-The KPIs' table is now created on a Google Sheet and an be accessible by this [link](https://docs.google.com/spreadsheets/d/1IzNeeq6BHiJQUQX-DqInGMWjPvM-9AiJ3GWgXlKIHhs/edit?usp=sharing).
+The KPI table is now created on Google Sheet to make it easier to read and find.

 ## Next Week